IBM/integrity-enforcer/docs/README_DEPLOY_ISHIELD_LOCAL.md

     make setup-tmp-cr
     ```

-    If you use your own key setup, configure signConfig in the following `integrity-shield` Custom Resource file:
+    If you use your own key setup, configure `signerConfig` and `keyConfig` in the following `integrity-shield` Custom Resource file:

     Edit [`config/samples/apis_v1alpha1_integrityshield.yaml`](../integrity-shield-operator/config/samples/apis_v1alpha1_integrityshield.yaml) to specify a signer for a namespace `secure-ns`.